csunny/magicdb/README.md

-# MagicDB   -- a distrubute k-v database use libp2p network stack and rocksdb
+# MagicDB   -- a distrubute k-v database
 Magicdb is a distribute k-v database which use libp2p network and rocksdb impl

 # Arch